calculators.coffee by Timberline Coffee School

 Last updated

 The defaults are good.
-The advanced override is there for the day you want to dial things in further — most mornings you'll never open it.
+The advanced override is there for the day you want to dial things in further: most mornings you'll never open it.

 How to Use This Calculator

-1. Pick your cup count.One cup is 240 grams of brewed coffee — about a standard mug.
-Ignore the printed “cup” marks on the V60 itself; those are 120 ml each and have nothing to do with how anyone actually drinks coffee.
+One cup is 240 grams of brew water poured in.
+That is about a standard mug.
+Ignore the printed cup marks on the V60 itself; those are 120 ml each and have nothing to do with how people drink coffee.

-2. Pick your V60 size.The 01 is the small single-serve cone (1–2 cups).
-The 02 is the bigger one (1–4 cups, comfortably) and is what most home setups have.
-If you're not sure, look at the size stamped on the bottom of the dripper.
+The 01 is the small single-serve cone (1–2 cups).
+The 02 is the bigger one, up to 4 cups, and is what most home setups have.
+Check the size stamped on the bottom of the dripper.

 About the Recipe Basis